realderekstevens/derekstevens.net/README.md

 Ways to Contribute:

-Transcribe a newspaper front page, article, or stock data.
+- Transcribe a newspaper front page, article, or stock data.
-Add a high-quality image of a newspaper scan (if you have legal access to it).
+- Email me a high-quality image of a newspaper scan (if you have legal access to it).
-Fix errors in transcriptions or improve existing content.
+- Fix errors in transcriptions or improve existing content.

 Rules for Submission